-1.6 Evaluate staffing vacancies to make sure limited resources are allocated in a manner consistent with the District's strategic plan.

-1.67 Evaluate long-term financial planning.
+- 1.6 Evaluate staffing vacancies to make sure limited resources are allocated in a manner consistent with the Districts strategic plan. - 1.7 Evaluate long-term financial planning.

-1.67.1 Monitor and plan for changes and trends in the equalized assessed valuation (EAV) as a basis for the 5-year operating budget projections.

-- 1.67.2 Monitor and evaluate debt planning based on the EAV. - 1.67.3 Evaluate funding sources to address priority capital improvement projects in the 5-year capital improvement plan. - 1.7.4 Explore non-tax levy funding alternatives and review program and service fees for proper levels. - 1.7 In conjunction with the Preservation Foundation of the Lake County Forest Preserves, maintain accounting procedures and controls to properly record and accept grants from the Preservation Foundation.
+- 1.7.1 Monitor and plan for changes and trends in the equalized assessed valuation (EAV) as a basis for the 5-year operating budget projections and 10-year rolling financial plan. - 1.7.2 Monitor and evaluate debt planning based on the EAV. - 1.7.3 Evaluate funding sources to address priority capital improvement projects in the 5-year capital improvement plan. - 1.7.4 Explore non-tax levy funding alternatives and review program and service fees for proper levels. to insure their compliance with the Board Adopted Fee Guidelines. - 1.8 In conjunction with the Preservation Foundation of the Lake County Forest Preserves, maintain accounting procedures and controls to properly record and accept grants from the Preservation Foundation.